Essay

 That is already the beginning of a state-transition view.

 Decode as repeated state transition A static diagram describing transformer decode as state in, repeated local work, token output, and state out.
 One decode step The token is visible.
-The transition is the object we need to reason about. state in frontier before step repeated local work attention, MLP, normalization same family of work each step state out frontier after step token out
+The row is the object a proof has to reason about. row state in local transition visible token state out row t one step frontier t prefix + KV cache attention → MLP normalization, ranges "on" frontier t + 1 what the table makes clear The token is just one cell.
+The proof-facing object is the whole row. binds input boundary checks local work emits next boundary

 Decode shape A useful proof boundary treats a decode step as state in, local work, and state out.
 The token is only the visible part.